John E. Burke PTO Bylaws Effective September 2019-2020

 Article VIII – Transition:

 Incoming and outgoing members shall work cooperatively for transition to work well.
-Outgoing Board members need to meet and discuss all responsibilities of their position with new Board members.
+An executive board meeting will be held by outgoing and incoming board members to discuss all responsibilities of their positions.
+There will be a central repository for documents discussing roles and responsibilities.
 Incoming Board members are required to learn about their role before the New Board convenes.
 A copy of the By-Laws will be given to all new Board Members.
 As of June 1, all new Board members will attend any future Board and General PTO Meetings.
 Voting privileges for new Board members will begin when the new Board officially begins its term, August 1.

 Article IX – FISCAL POLICY/AUDIT INFORMATION: